cleiltonsouza/specs-comparator/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 `Attention`: This project uses the GitHub REST API which has the issue of a limited rate limit for non authenticated requests.
-The script makes some requests to get the APIs links, but in some cases it may exhaust the rate limit quota.
+The script makes some requests to get the APIs links, but in some cases it may exhaust the rate limit quota which is by the user IP.
 A possible workaround for this is to implement some caching strategy or maybe use a GitHub token to make the requests